What is MUESLI?

 must be available on the target machine.
 The following versions (older ones may

 or may not work) are recommended: 3.6.1 (Jun 18, 2016), 3.7.1 (Jun 25, 2017),

 3.8.0 (Nov 12, 2017), 3.9.1 (Apr 1, 2021) or 3.10.1 (Apr 12, 2022).

 They can be get here.

-The numerical part (FML) contains more than 385 user-available routines and
+The numerical part (FML) contains more or less 400 user-available routines and

 doesn't contain any memory leak (thanks to valgrind).

 - 2021-06-24: Release of the 2.17.12 version.
 After a long time